 We are following government plans and taking ‘necessary and reasonable steps’ to protect our people and safeguard our clients as best we can while ensuring there is a minimum impact on the business.

 In the case of any client meeting, if it can effectively happen using technology, this is our preferred approach.
 If a face to face meeting is deemed essential for business reasons, we will ask all clients and visitors to confirm if they have been in contact with a person with coronavirus or are displaying symptoms themselves.
 If either of these circumstances apply, we will do our best to facilitate a meeting using video or conference calls.

 Our current business travel policy covers travel to all Penningtons Manches Cooper offices, for client purposes and for conferences and other business activity.
-Following additional government advice, the policy now states that all staff should work from home where possible, and there must be a business essential reason for any member of staff to be in an office.
-The policy strictly prohibits business travel to any country listed as either category 1 or 2 and asks staff to minimise as much as possible non-essential travel within the UK or to any other country.
+Following government advice, the policy now states that all staff should work from home where possible, and there must be a business essential reason for any member of staff to be in an office.
 If a meeting can take place using video or conference calls, it is not deemed essential.
 The policy states that there will be no international business travel to any country for the remainder of the calendar year.

-While the government has issued advice against all non-essential personal travel both overseas and in the UK, we do not feel it appropriate to issue specific guidance on this issue to our people: it is hoped and strongly recommended that all of us will check and follow the government guidance issued in our country before travelling.
-Possibly at the risk of stating the obvious we continue to encourage all our people to follow the recommended hygiene rules.
-If, after reading all the guidance available, any of our staff are in any doubt about whether they should come to work, they are instructed not to do so without contacting an HR advisor first.
+While the government continues to issue advice on personal travel both overseas and in the UK, we do not feel it appropriate to issue specific guidance on this issue to our people: it is hoped and strongly recommended that all of us will check and follow local government guidance issued before travelling.